-Instead of charging for six months or a year in advance, we now charge only $25 per month (one month at a time) for a single subscription and $20 per month for ATR Stops.
+Instead of charging for six months or a year in advance, we now charge only $25 per month (one month at a time) for a single subscription (for Valu-Pak we charge the equivalent of the fee for three subscriptions), and whatever monthly fee is current at the time for Stops.
 Under this fee arrangement, there are several new factors to consider.

 1. The very small advance fee is not an effective screening device.
 The small fee required to try a subscription, coupled with a money-back trial period, would result in subscription orders by many more people who really think they can evaluate a subscription in a few weeks, people who have no intention of trying a subscription or stop loss calculator for a period that is long enough to give it a chance to prove its worth.
 The low monthly fee, coupled with a money-back trial period, therefore means we would be sending many more refunds for small amounts of money to people who should not have subscribed in the first place.
 Generally, people who are willing to pay more are also more realistic in their expectations.
 Most serious market investors are sensible enough to know that it takes more than a few weeks to determine if they can make money by using a subscription service.
 Charging a small month by month fee without a money-back enticement to quit, gives people who are serious a chance to evaluate the effectiveness of what we offer with very little at stake for each month of the evaluation period.